-[970] He also points out that there is "some evidence for the involvement of human papillomavirus in lung cancers" estimating it to be a factor in about two to five percent of lung cancers but higher in oropharyngeal cancers have cancers and the court does not reject that opinion, but does not see that it has much effect on the acceptability of Dr. Siemiatycki's work.
+[970] He also points out that there is "some evidence for the involvement of human papillomavirus in lung cancers", estimating it to be a factor in about two to five percent of lung cancers but higher in oropharyngeal cancers.
+The Court does not reject that opinion, but does not see that it has much effect on the acceptability of Dr. Siemiatycki's work.
 Smoking need not be the only cause of a Disease in order for it to be considered as a cause.